varunhc/varunhc.github.io/_pages/about.md

 Hi, I currently work as a Software Engineer at Soroco.

-My research interests includes image processing, computer vision, signal processing and healthcare.
-Interested to work in a stimulating environment where I can apply and enhance my knowledge and skills to serve the firm to the best of my efforts.
+My research interests includes image and signal processing, computer vision and healthcare.
+I'm interested in AI for social good, and privacy and fairness in AI.
+My previous work includes ML-powered Lab-on-Chip cytometry and other telemedicine devices.
+I have also worked on distributed ML, geospatial image procesing and a bit of smart contracts.

 <br>
 <br>
 <br>